DeanLemans/deanlemans.github.io/content/00-raw/FUTURE.md

 - [ ] truspilot site maken
 - [ ] research terrarium
 - [ ] facebook pagina tuin
-- [ ] how to end a conversation
+- [ ] ⏬ how to end a conversation
 - [ ] filmpje pc + mama moet help facebook pagina maken
 - [ ] work on IT/tech business thing
 - [ ] invest in crypto via haveno
 - [ ] invest via etorro
 - [ ] terrarium onderzoek
-- [ ] add site to webtiles
+- [ ] ⏬ add site to webtiles
 - [ ] make separate blog page for live updates instead of in project
-- [ ] filter open tabs (done with 100, 250 to go)
+- [ ] ⏬ filter open tabs (done with 100, 250 to go)
-- [ ] leerbedrijf
+- [ ] leerbedrijf zoeken en mail maken🔺
-- [ ] sort out all IT/tech and plant business
+- [ ] ⏬ sort out all IT/tech and plant businessf
 - [ ] schoenen invetten
-- [ ] filter subscriptions from different accounts into grayjay
+- [ ] ⏬ filter subscriptions from different accounts into grayjay
-- [ ] add all games from all consonsoles into my gamelist
+- [ ] ⏬ add all games from all consonsoles into my gamelist

 ### list with all todo things autograbbed from all my notes